 Very similar to night vision goggles, except this vision system is permanently fitted into the aircraft itself and uses an infrared camera to peer into the blackness.
 The real-time image is displayed on pilot display screens or even into Heads-Up Displays (HUD).

 Pioneered by Gulfstream Aerospace, they installed this system as standard on its G550 series aircraft since 2003 then later models, including the G450 & G650.
-This is a great system for airplanes that only need it looking forward towards the runway, whereas the NVG’s work better for pilots who need to look all around when landing.
+This is a great system for airplanes that only need it looking forward toward the runway, whereas the NVG’s work better for pilots who need to look all around when landing.

 This video below shows the comparison as a Gulfstream airplane lands in Aspen, CO: